 Richard Middleton 2024

-Any guidelines may be amended at any time by a majority vote of Commissioners.
-The purchase price of a burial lot or any necessary fees shall be set by the Commission.
-The lot shall be held indivisible and upon decease of a proprietor of such lot, the title thereto shall descent to his or her heirs subject to established Vermont estate laws.
-No burials will be allowed with out such purchase or with out the assignment of an owned lot to the deceased, and must be done in writing.
+The purchase price of a burial lot or any necessary fees are set by the Commission.
+The lot shall be held indivisible and shall descend to heirs subject to established Vermont estate laws.
+No burials will be allowed without the purchase or the assignment of an owned lot to the deceased.
 All burial requests must be done in a timely manner and accompanied with a burial permit for recording in the Town clerk’s office.

-The Cemetery Commission has no desire to interfere with the exercise by the individuals tastes in the selection and erection of monuments, although all monuments are subject to the approval, supervision and control of the Cemetery Commission.
-No monument or memorial shall be set up on any lot or grave if in the opinion of the Commission, injury to the turf might result because of soil conditions.
+All monuments are subject to the approval, supervision and control of the Cemetery Commission.
+No monument or memorial shall be set up on any lot or grave if, in the opinion of the Commission, injury to visitors or the cemetery grounds may result.

 At interment, all coffins shall be deposited in a concrete outer box, normally referred to as a vault or receiving case.
-Interment of all urns or vessels containing Cremains, (cremated remains) shall be deposited in a concrete outer box, normally referred to as a vault or receiving case.
+Interment of all urns or vessels containing Cremains, (cremated remains) shall be deposited in a concrete outer box.
 The identification and opening of the grave and completion of the interment shall be supervised by a Commissioner.
 All funeral processions, while in the cemetery will be under direction of a Funeral Director with guidance by a Commissioner.
 Disinterment shall be allowed subject to the order of a constituted legal authority only.